CJTozer/SublimeDiffView/README.md

 ## Features
 * Side-by-side view with differences highlighted
 * Quick navigation from one change to the next, or search for diffs in a specific file
+* Auto-detects the repository to use from the current active file
 * Flexible diffs for both Git and SVN (see below for the full set of options)
 * The most common diff (uncommitted changes) is the quickest to use